s-vargas/s-vargas.github.io/_portfolio/SAVargas24_WIP.md

 ---
-title: "Are the Children of Immigrants more Progressive?:
+title: "Working Paper: Are the Children of Immigrants more Progressive?"
-Exploring Political Orientations among a Second-Generation Cohort"
+excerpt: "Exploring Political Orientations among a Second-Generation Cohort"
-excerpt: "Working Paper"
 collection: portfolio
 ---